heesoo-jang/starter-hugo-academic/content/post/job-materials/index.md

 I hope you find these resources helpful.
 I recognize that not everyone has access to the kind of support I was fortunate to receive from mentors and colleagues.
 By sharing these resources, I am hoping to extend a helping hand to those navigating the job market journey, especially to those who may feel isolated or under-supported.
 My goal is to level the playing field as much as possible, providing practical aids and insights that can make your job search more organized and a little less daunting.
 Remember you're not alone! 💙

-Disclosure about reference checks/letters: UMass Amherst did not request reference letters at the application stage, which was one of the criteria I took into account when selecting schools to apply to.
-I find it inconsiderate to ask for reference letters this early, as it can be a significant demand on applicants' time.
-Instead, UMass Amherst conducted reference checks over the phone with my references.
-For schools that required reference letters after the Zoom interview, my references sent their letters directly to the search chair.

 <br>

 ## Cover Letter